WCCWCC/test_all/fast_provision_server.md

 ### 2.1.4 Provisioner's Timer
-`send_all_node_addr_timer` is used to collect the addresses of all nodes. if temporary provisioner provisioning unprovisioned device,the timer will restart or start. if timer timeout,temporary provisioner will send massage(Address information) to primary provisioner.
+`send_all_node_addr_timer` is used to collect the addresses of all nodes. if temporary provisioner provisioning unprovisioned device,the timer will restart or start. if timer timeout,temporary provisioner will send message(Address information) to primary provisioner.

-`disable_fast_prov_timer` is used to turn off the ability to provisioning.
-If the app controls the node, the node will start the timer.In order to turn off the provisioning capabilities of all nodes.You need to broadcast the way to control the node.Then all node will disable provisioning function.
+`disable_fast_prov_timer` is used to turn off the ability to provisioning. if app sends Generic OnOff Get/Set/Set Unack message to the node, the node will start the timer.In order to turn off the provisioning capabilities of all nodes.You need to use the group address to control the node's lights.Then all node will disable provisioning function.

 | variable name        |Description               |
 | ----------------------|------------------------- |